-We measure your baby's temperature with a thermometer under the armpit.
-Some pediatricians will ask you to check the rectal temperature so we recommend you learn how to do this at your baby's pediatrician visit.
+Always measure your baby's temperature with a thermometer under the armpit.
+That's what we recommend in the NICU.
+Some pediatricians will ask you to check the rectal temperature so we recommend you learn how to do it at your baby's pediatrician visit.